4d/docs/website/translated_docs/es/Concepts/cf_looping.md

 title: Looping structures
 ---

+Looping structures repeat a sequence of statements until a condition is met or a number of times is reached.

 ## While...End while

 The formal syntax of the `While...End while` control flow structure is:
 ```4d
  While(Boolean_Expression)
     statement(s)
  End while
 ```
 A `While...End while` loop executes the statements inside the loop as long as the Boolean expression is TRUE.
 It tests the Boolean expression at the beginning of the loop and does not enter the loop at all if the expression is FALSE.

 It is common to initialize the value tested in the Boolean expression immediately before entering the `While...End while` loop.
 Initializing the value means setting it to something appropriate, usually so that the Boolean expression will be TRUE and `While...End while` executes the loop.

 The Boolean expression must be set by something inside the loop or else the loop will continue forever.
-The following loop continues forever because *NeverStop* is always TRUE:
+The following loop continues forever because _NeverStop_ is always TRUE:
 ```4d
  NeverStop:=True
  While(NeverStop)